Polish–Lithuanian Wars (13th–14th centuries): Background

 In the 1100s, Polish Dukes of Masovia began attacking the neighboring Old Prussian and Yotvingian lands, which were both Balts, just as the Lithuanians.

 The Duke of Masovia Konrad I of Masovia, together with the Prussian bishop Christian of Oliva, established the Order of Dobrzyń in Masovia in 1228 to fight the Prussians.
 In 1230, he allowed the Teutonic Order to settle in the Chełmno Land (Kulm) and establish their State, fighting together against the Prussians, terrorizing the Yotvingian lands, which is why Lithuania sought to weaken Masovia in the 1260s-1270s.

 Initially, Lithuania was politically fragmented.
 However, the threat from the Teutonic Order and the Livonian Brothers of the Sword intensified the unification tendencies.
-In 1230s, one of the kunigas, Mindaugas, defeated the remaining princes and united the Lithuanian lands under his rule.
+In 1230s, one of the dukes (kunigaikštis), Mindaugas, defeated the remaining princes and united the Lithuanian lands under his rule.
 During his time, the duchy began conquering the Ruthenian principalities located to the south, which, weakened by Tatar raids, became easy prey for the Lithuanians.
 At the same time, Mindaugas and his leaders began systematic raids on Polish lands, which were then in a phase of feudal fragmentation during the Piast dynasty.
 The individual fragments of the Polish state were ruled by separate, often quarreling princes, which made it difficult to organize an effective defense.